Corporate Responsibility Report

 As a member of the International Tourism Partnership (ITP), and the World Travel & Tourism Council (WTTC), we work with our industry peers to share knowledge and resources, develop policy and implement programmes that have a positive social, economic and environmental impact.
 Together we address issues that affect the industry as a whole.
 In 2011 and 2012 we took a lead role in the ITP/WTTC working group, called the Hotel Carbon Measurement Initiative (HCMI).
 We agreed a common carbon metric for the industry and were able to feed in the results of our work with Cornell.

 The new methodology was launched in June 2012.
 The carbon footprint of hotel stays and meetings will now be able to be calculated and communicated in a consistent and transparent way.
 Read our press release to find out more.

 To support the expansion of our community programmes we work with expert partners.
 On the IHG Academy, we worked with Business in the Community (BiTC) to help us launch our IHG Academy in Newham, East London, UK.
-And on the IHG Shelter in a Storm Programme, we partner with CARE to help provide strategic advice and guidance to our hotels in times of disaster.
+As part of the IHG Shelter in a Storm Programme, we partner with CARE to help provide strategic advice and guidance to our hotels in times of disaster.

 Stakeholder engagement process

 We have a formal process for engaging with our key stakeholders through meetings, one-to-one interviews and surveys.
 Their feedback influences the development of our CR strategy.

 Our stakeholders tell us they are concerned about a range of issues from climate change, green cost savings and carbon regulation to skills shortages, youth unemployment and community resilience in times of natural disasters.
 We used their feedback to assess the issues that have the most impact on our stakeholders and IHG, identifying the following areas as critical to our business: